 #4 Be responsive and timely when responding to customer inquiries

 Customers who have questions about products or services will expect a quick response from brands they do business with.
 That’s why it’s important for e-commerce companies to focus on being as responsive and timely as possible when responding to customer inquiries – otherwise, you could risk losing their trust over time!
+E-commerce companies usually implement voice over internet protocols to make the customer service more effective, especially when targeting foreign customers.

 What does “responsive” mean?